jpdavalos423/cse15l-lab-reports/lab-report-1.md

   ![Image](ls-no-args.png)

   Directory: root

+  Running `ls` with no arguments will list the contents of the current directory.

+  This is not an error.
 * __Directory argument__

   ![Image](ls-direc-arg.png)

   Directory: root

+  Running `ls` with a directory as an arugment will list the contents inside of that directory.
+The directory path will remain the same and does not change like the `cd` command.

+  This is not an error.
 * __File Argument__

   ![Image](ls-file-arg.png)

   Directory: root

+  Running the `ls` command on a file argument does not operate like the other

 ## cat command
 * __No arguments__